mozhdehmozhdeh86-ctrl/message-box/README.md

-# message-box
-We have written a program that displays a warning message when the exit button is clicked and exits the page when the yes button is selected.
+This game is a movement game in which a player must collect all the coins and reach the end without falling off the platform.